SWEGroup39/GatorChatApp/Sprint4.md

      - Styled the contact page to where the odd numbered contact has a grey background color
      - A trash can icon was included for the delete functionality
       - If this icon is clicked, the contact is removed from the list and that contact's id is removed from the current conversations array
-     - When user A adds user B to a contact list, user A is added to the contact list of User B
-     - Both users are added to the conversations list of each other where they can access their new convo
 - Added some routing/easy access headings to the dashboard page
   - This includes:
    - A group heading that when clicked routes to the most recent conversation